-The target audience for this workshop consists of faculty members, postdocs, and students who are interested in exploring careers in and opportunities for collaborating with industry.
+The target audience for this workshop consists of faculty members, postdocs, and graduate students who are interested in exploring careers in and opportunities for collaborating with industry.
 By bringing together academic faculty, postdocs, and students with industrial mathematicians and human resources personnel, the workshop aims to inform academic representatives about industrial opportunities and prepare junior representatives for careers in industry.

 Industrial representatives will share their experiences with faculty about working in and with industry as well as some anecdotes from their work and careers.
 Postdocs and students will be informed about industry and the skills needed (beyond mathematical prowess) to make one effective in industry.
 The characteristics of programs that successfully place students in industry will also be discussed.